Barbara Kay: Identity politics

-In an article in which she compared contemporary identity politics with communism, Kay questioned the erection of an 18' bronze statue of Karl Marx, commemorating the 200th anniversary of his birth in Trier, Germany.
-Citing the 1949 publication The God That Failed by former communist writers who denounced communism, Kay wrote that the book has "much to say about their identity-politics cultural cousins of today, and explained why we — classic liberals and conservatives — don't have common ground for discussion or debate with them."
+In an article in which she compared contemporary identity politics with communism, Kay questioned the erection of an 18-foot bronze statue of Karl Marx, commemorating the 200th anniversary of his birth in Trier, Germany.
+Citing the 1949 publication The God That Failed by former communist writers who denounced communism, Kay wrote that the book has "much to say about their identity-politics cultural cousins of today, and explained why we—classic liberals and conservatives—don't have common ground for discussion or debate with them."
 Kay cites a former member of the Communist Party, Aileen S. Kraditor, whose 1988 publication described the inner workings of the mind of a rank-and-file communist.
 Communists [and those who promote identity politics], believe that "facts [are] contingent on dogma".
 They are so strongly possessed by an ideology, that the ideology "determines what they accept as evidence.
 Facts and logic can never make them change their fundamental worldview as long as the need for it remains as the organizing principle of their personalities."

 In her article about Sarina Singh, published just before Kay participated in a July 2018 panel discussion on free speech organized by Singh, Kay described how Singh had left her job as social worker, where she had worked for twenty-two years in a shelter, and broke with feminism.
 Singh who had been a "social-justice warrior", an "ardent feminist" who worked in social work, a "field dominated by feminist premises", became a "free speech champion".
 Singh refused to "see the world through the lens of ideology, identity politics or political correctness".